BORDERLINE PERSONALITY CLIENT

 to trust that these feelings are temporary and an essential part

-of their Healing, helps them navigate this very difficult but
+of Healing, helps them navigate this difficult but necessary adjustment

 am not a psychotherapist, although having returned